Ishan-Saini/Git-Notes/Git.md

 There are three parts which are present in our project directory -
 1. Working tree - This is bascially all the files and folder which are there in our project folder.
 2. Staging area / Index - This is a place where the files which have been changed by us are present.
-We need to add those files in the staging area so that it could be further commited to the local repository.
+We need to add those files in the staging area so that it can be further commited to the local repository.
 3. Local repository - This is the place which contains the commit.
-It is bascally a snapshot of ou project.
+It is bascally a snapshot of our project.

-NOTE : Local repository and staging area/index are stored in .git folder which is presnt in our project directory.
+NOTE : Local repository and staging area/index are stored in .git folder which is present in our project directory.

 * * *
 - To link a local repository with a remote repository, we need to add the remote.